It’s a hard thing to do, but what happens if you inject B12 wrong?

 - Inject into fat tissue, not deeper.

-- Keep things as sterile as you can.
+- Keep everything as sterile as possible.

-- Rotate between your injection sites.
+- Rotate your injection sites.

 - Inject daily.